Many people associate ADHD with hyper, unfocused young boys. But the truth is, ADHD is much more complex than that.

 Many people with ADHD also have other mental health conditions (comorbidities) like depression, substance use disorders, OCD, and anxiety.

 Like many conditions, ADHD and anxiety have overlapping symptoms.
 Because of this, we're sometimes misdiagnosed, and the wrong diagnosis can make our quality of life worse.

 What is ADHD?

-ADHD is classified as a neurodevelopmental disorder, which is a fancy way of saying that your brain and central nervous system (CNS) developed a little differently than other folks’.
-Some people use the term “neurodiverse” to describe people with ADHD.
-Though ADHD stands for "Attention-Deficit/Hyperactivity Disorder", it’s a lot more complicated than that.
-Below are some common behaviors associated with ADHD.
+ADHD is a neurodevelopmental condition, which is a way of saying that your brain and central nervous system (CNS) developed a little differently than other folks’.
+Some people use the term “neurodiverse".

 What is anxiety?